What is the Cyber Security Model Certification (CMMC)?

 How does the CMMC differ from NIST 800 171?

 The CMMC framework helps organizations establish processes and procedures that comply with national security requirements.
-There are 171 practices split across five process maturity levels.
+NIST SP 800-171 includes 110 controls that are now included in process maturity levels.
 For more information on the levels of certification, see below.

-The international information security standard, ISO 27001 (and control guidance contained in ISO 27002), can bring you at least 90% of the way to satisfying CMMC level 3 certification.
+The international information security standard, ISO 27001 (and control guidance contained in ISO 27002), can bring you most of the controls required for CMMC Level 2.

-This level corresponds to a “managed” level of process maturity, where adequate resources are available, and policy adherence is reviewed regularly.
-ISO 27001 is already a certifiable standard, and organizations that have achieved ISO 27001 certification will be in good standing to comply with the first three levels of the CMMC.
+ISO 27001 is already a certifiable standard, and organizations that have achieved ISO 27001 certification will be in good standing to comply with the first two levels of the CMMC.

 What levels of certification are there for the CMMC?